 For a Family Activity or Guided Tour at the Palace:

-Go to the guided tour entrance in the North Ministers' Wing with your booking information.
+Go to the guided tour entrance in the South Ministers' Wing with your booking information.

 For a Family Activity or Guided Tour at the Estate of Trianon: